 World Wildlife Fund (WWF)

-Within their biodiversity initiatives, WWF works to provide long-term, sustainable financing to biodiversity conservation by partnering with governments, private industries, communities and other non-governmental organizations.
+WWF’s work has evolved from saving species and landscapes to addressing the larger global threats and forces that impact them.
+Its new strategy puts people at the center and organizes work around six key areas: forests, marine, freshwater, wildlife, food and climate.
+WWF works to provide long-term, sustainable financing to biodiversity conservation by partnering with governments, private industries, communities and other non-governmental organizations.
 They develop financing solutions to protect and sustainably manage some of the most valuable natural resources in the world.
 Their work includes comprehensive assessments of potential sustainable finance mechanisms in target countries, negotiations with governments and donor agencies, and execution of complex financial deals that result in actual revenue for conservation.

-Financing Instrument: Grants, Technical assistance
+Financing Instrument: Grants, Technical assistance, Capacity-building

 Applicable geographical regions/ country groups: Global

-Recipient categories: Governments, Businesses, Communities, NGOs/NPOs
+Recipient categories: Governments, Businesses, Communities, NGOs/NPOs, Individuals